Consumer Surplus, Producer Surplus, and Deadweight Loss

 Economic surplus is the sum of both consumer and producer surplus.
 A market is considered allocatively efficient when economic surplus is maximized.

 Note: Any tax revenue (see excise taxes or the excise tax graph below) would also be part of economic surplus.

-Dead weight loss (sometimes called efficiency loss) occurs when economic surplus is not maximized.
+Deadweight loss (sometimes called efficiency loss) occurs when economic surplus is not maximized.
+Deadweight loss is a decrease in efficiency caused by a market not reaching a competitive equilibirum.
 It can be caused by price floors, price ceilings, excise taxes, noncompetitive markets, or negative and positive externalities.
-Dead weight loss is generally illustrated on a graph with a triangle formed by the 3 points of the allocatively efficient point (where the marginal benefit to society equals to the marginal cost to society), the marginal benefit to society for the current quantity (the demand curve if there are no externalities), and the marginal cost to society for the current quantity (the supply curve if there are no externalities).
-If, for example, this market was producing at QL, the allocatively efficient quantity would be Qe and the green triangle would be dead weight loss.
-The value of the dead weight loss can also be calculated by finding the area of the triangle (½ base times height).
+Deadweight loss is generally illustrated on a graph with a triangle formed by the 3 points of the allocatively efficient point (where the marginal benefit to society equals to the marginal cost to society), the marginal benefit to society for the current quantity (the demand curve if there are no externalities), and the marginal cost to society for the current quantity (the supply curve if there are no externalities).
+If, for example, this market was producing at QL, the allocatively efficient quantity would be Qe and the green triangle would be deadweight loss.
+The value of the deadweight loss can also be calculated by finding the area of the triangle (½ base times height).